paulina-grunwald/Codaisseur-Bootcamp/Week-1/day03-html-css/recap.md

 14) What is the difference between `git add`,`git commit` and `git push` ?

-git add adds commits to the list of the items to be commited. git commit commits the changes to the master. git push pushes changes to the master.
+git add adds commits to the list of the items to be tracked files. git commit commits the changes to the master. git push pushes changes to the master.

 ### Clone this repository and add a file with the answers to these questions to the directory of your class.
 Name it 'AnswersFromYourName.md' Make sure to add a pull request and make some class mates review it!